Rules

 General Computer and Network Usage:

 Please consider the privacy of others and only conduct online communications from your own user account.
 Also, do not allow anyone to use your password or share your account.
-Accessing another student’s account or allowing another student to access yours is not only poor Netiquette, but is also a violation of the SCC Computer and Network Use Agreement.
+Accessing another student’s account or allowing another student to access yours is not only poor Netiquette, but is also a violation of the Information Technology Policy.

 • Do not engage in language that incites, is intolerant, or is hateful.
-Purposely attacking someone for his or her point of view and engaging in hateful and/or confrontational language or rhetoric, also known as “flaming” or “trolling”, will not be tolerated within the college’s online communications and is a violation of the college’s Computer and Network Use Agreement and or the Student Code of Conduct.
+Purposely attacking someone for his or her point of view and engaging in hateful and/or confrontational language or rhetoric, also known as “flaming” or “trolling”, will not be tolerated within the college’s online communications and is a violation of the college’s Information Technology Policy and or the Student Code of Conduct.

-• As per the college’s Computer and Network Use Agreement, online communications sent across the college are not 100% private, and the privilege of this communication is limited.
+• As per the college’s Information Technology Policy, online communications sent across the college are not 100% private, and the privilege of this communication is limited.

 Campus Communications:

-• Be sure to refer to your recipient by the name or title they prefer to go by.
+• Be sure to refer to your recipient by the name or title they prefer.
 It is considerate to pay attention to the way people sign their emails so that you can refer to them by the name, nickname, or title they prefer.

 • To increase the chance of your emails being read, as well as showing respect for your recipient’s time, be clear and concise in both the subject line as well as the body of your email.